MrEliasen/Zolid-Framework/README.md

 ##Bugs
 If you find a/ny bugs, please submit them [here](https://github.com/MrEliasen/Zolid-Framework/issues/new).
 It's much easier to keep track of it this way.
 However feed free to contact me directly if you prefer this.
+You can find a list [here](https://github.com/MrEliasen/Zolid-Framework/wiki/Known-Bugs) with the current known bugs and potentially fixes.

 ## 0.2.0.0 (25th of May 2014)
 Please see the [CHANGELOG wiki](https://github.com/MrEliasen/Zolid-Framework/wiki/CHANGELOG) or the CHANGELOG file